serina-robinson/adenylpred/README.md

 AdenylPred
 ===========
-Welcome to AdenylPred!
+Welcome to the AdenylPred development page.
+Please note the tool is currently in progress.
+For the most stable (production) version of AdenylPred, please go to the [AdenylPred](https://github.com/serina-robinson/adenylpred/) page.

 AdenylPred is a substrate and function prediction tool for class I adenylate-forming enzymes.
 Class I adenylate-forming enzymes have diverse functions including the acyl-CoA synthetases, NRPS A-domains, firefly luciferases, fatty acyl-AMP ligases, and β-lactone synthetases.
 These enzymes play critical roles in primary and secondary metabolism in all branches of the tree of life.

 The number of adenylate-forming enzymes in sequence databases (>700,000) far outnumber our capacity to experimentally characterize them.
 Since these enzymes activate a variety of fatty, aryl, and amino acid precursors in biosynthetic pathways, prediction of substrate can help inform the chemical structure of downstream metabolites.
 To meet this challenge, AdenylPred was developed using a random forest machine learning approach to predict substrate specificity from amino acid sequence.